 Dubbed one of the best CRM software for the staffing industry, Bullhorn processes over a billion contact records in 2.4 seconds.
-The platform offers an excellent applicant tracking system but relies heavily on third-party vendors to provide a complete staffing and recruiting solution.
+According to Bullhorn reviews, the platform offers an excellent applicant tracking system but relies heavily on third-party vendors to provide a complete staffing and recruiting solution.
 We take Bullhorn by the horns to discover the platform’s strengths and weaknesses and see how it stacks against competitors, so read on to find out more!

 The company is widely recognized as the industry-leading ATS and CRM software.
 However, it has several other products: time tracking, invoicing, VMS integration, business intelligence, onboarding, and automation tools.
 We’ve put together this Bullhorn review to evaluate each of these products, starting with the Bullhorn applicant tracking platform.